therigwin-dot/fancy-list/FANCYLIST_RESUME_AFTER_UPGRADE.md

 - Should it still be stored but not used?
 - Should it default to "All" even when disabled?

+**Answer**: **New Feature Update** - Even if they disable the filter showing, I want this setting control available.
+So move it above the Enable Show All toggle.
+Then if the user disable the filters section, it hides everything except that dropdown.
+The dropdown will default behind the scenes to have the All setting available.
+It will default to All when the enable toggle is turned off.
+This allows the users to still filter the list to a specific category or all the categories if we hide the filter buttons.

 **Question 8**: Should the `defaultFilterSelection` change trigger an immediate update to the rendered filter buttons, or only when the web part reloads?

 ---